Arctic Circle (organization): Assemblies and Forums

 Arctic Circle held its first open assembly October 12–14, 2013, in Reykjavík, Iceland, at the Harpa Reykjavík Concert Hall and Conference Centre.
 Held every October since then, the annual Assembly is described as "a new mechanism for existing institutions, organizations, forums, think tanks, corporations and public associations to reach a global audience in an efficient way."

 According to the organization's website, Arctic Circle holds smaller events in different locations around the world, "so that participants can become familiar with the challenges, needs and opportunities presented by these unique environments."
 Arctic Circle forums have been held in Alaska, and Singapore, Greenland, Quebec City, and Washington, D.C.
 The organization will also help facilitate smaller meetings of organizations and individuals to discuss Arctic matters.

 Speakers that have attended the Arctic Circle Assembly have included Ban Ki-moon, Nicola Sturgeon, Aleqa Hammond, Lisa Murkowski, Philippe Couillard, and François Hollande, who delivered a keynote speech at the 2015 Assembly as President of France.
 During his speech, Hollande discussed the importance of the Arctic as an arena for international climate action.
 Situating the Arctic on the front lines of anthropogenic planetary warming, President Hollande expressed optimism that global leaders would make an agreement on the reduction of greenhouse gas emissions at the then-upcoming 2015 United Nations Climate Change Conference, and urged global leaders to strengthen their commitments towards an accord, given the remaining progress that must be made before the conference.
+Ghislaine Maxwell has twice addressed the Arctic Circle's conferences.

 Angela Merkel, Hillary Clinton, Philip Hammond, Al Gore and José Ángel Gurría have addressed the Assembly via video messages.